jvllmr/debian-repo-scrape/README.md

 # debian-repo-scrape

-debian-repo-scrape contains utilities for verifying the integrity of a debian repository and scrape its contents.
+debian-repo-scrape contains utilities for verifying the integrity of a debian repository and scraping its contents.

 # TODO:
 - Increase test coverage